How to Pay for a Lawyer With No Money: 3 Free Resources

 A handful of crowdfunding platforms exist, so it’s important to find one that best fits your needs.
 Look for a platform that provides customer support and free fundraising resources.
 And watch out for hidden fees.
 Compare different platforms to find out which fundraising site has the lowest fees.
 Luckily, GoFundMe provides free fundraising with a 0% platform fee, so you get to keep more of the money you raise.

-Tips for using GoFundMe for legal defense
+Tips for using GoFundMe for legal defence

 Starting a fundraiser for legal fees can seem overwhelming, but doesn’t have to be.
 Getting help with legal fees means you can stop worrying, and start feeling confident about your future.
 The following tips will help you create a successful fundraiser.